sgordon46/google-cloud-run/README.md

 - Navigate to the Github actions tab in the specific repo
   - Select the "Create Application" workflow
   - Choose "Run Workflow"
 - [This workflow](.github/workflows/workflow-create.yml) will automate all the necessary steps to deploy this application with security.
-Once this is compplete, move to the next steps of testing.
+Once this is complete, move to the next steps of testing.
 - Navigate to the [Google Cloud Run interface](https://console.cloud.google.com/run)
-  - Find this newly created application from the above worklow
+  - Find this newly created application from the above workflow
-  - Similar to https://{application name}-tc6llqn2zq-uc.a.run.app
+  - Similar to https://{application name}-{unique identifier}-uc.a.run.app

 ![The Google Cloud Run Interface](images/image.png)